jordynMcginnis/crypto-chart/README.md

-splitting-in-create-react-app.html) on how to use code splitting with it.
-You can find the companion GitHub repository [here](https://github.com/AnomalyInnovations/serverless-stack-demo-client/tree/code-splitting-in-create-react-app).

-Also check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.

-## Adding a Stylesheet

 This project setup uses [Webpack](https://webpack.js.org/) for handling all assets.
 Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**: